damianiandrea/mongodb-nats-connector/README.md

 The configuration above will tell the connector to start watching the `tweets` collection in the `twitter-db` database, and to publish its changes to the `TWEETS` stream.
-It will also tell the connector to store the resume tokens in a capped collection of size 4096, with the same name, but in a different database, named `resume-tokens`.
+It will also tell the connector to store the resume tokens in a capped collection of size 4096, with the same name as the watched collection, but in a different database, named `resume-tokens`.